codeforamerica/codeforamerica.org-archive/playbooks/technology-procurement/rfp-recommendations/index.md

 ---

-## 1. Require an agile development process to frequently deliver usable software to users
+## 1. Require an iterative development process to frequently deliver usable software to users

 Services have a much higher chance of success if parts of their functionality can be delivered to users as they are developed rather than as a whole after a long period of development.
 This is the principle of least surprise: contracts should structure delivery gradually and frequently rather than as a complete solution in a big bang, even if you are using techniques like pilots.